 - To support whole body listening, limit visual and auditory distractions near the speaker and listener.

 - Use sensory supports.
 Some kids are better able to listen if they can keep their hands busy holding a fidget, doodling, squeezing hands together, or sitting on hands.
 Using a theraband around the legs of a chair, ankle weights, a pressure vest, or a lap pad can also make listening easier for some children.

 - Last but not least, and one of the hardest for me these days, is to practice and model whole body listening ourselves.
 While my mom was discussing her concerns about the boys, I realized she might subtly be dropping a hint that I might also need to fine tune my listening skills in her presence as well. :)

 Whole body listening is a useful tool for many kids (and adults) and can be adapted to a wide range of needs and abilities.
 The process of adapting it to suit your child can also provide a great opportunity to talk with the child about his or her learning style and encourage self-advocacy.
-Try any or all of the listening activities described above at home this summer and find more activities to build social and emotional skills in my book Make Social Learning Stick!
+Try any or all of the listening activities described above at home and find more activities to build social and emotional skills in my book Make Social Learning Stick!
 I’ll be working on them with my kids (and myself too), and I hope my mom will be happy with the results!

 To follow Elizabeth Sautter’s blog, sign up at her website: makesociallearningstick.com/elizabeths-blog.html

 Koegel, L., Matos-Fredeen, R., Lang, R. & Koegel, R. (2011).
 “Interventions for children with autism spectrum disorders in inclusive school settings”.
 Cognitive and Behavioral Practice, doi:10.1016/j.cbpra.2010.11.003.

 Sautter, E. (2016).
 “Taking a deeper look at whole body listening: It’s a tool not a rule”. www.socialthinking.com.